LogentriesCommunity/le_appengine_py/README.md

 You will notice the two parameters above called key and location.

-  - Key is your unique password to the site and must be kept secret.
-As mentioned earlier this key is obtained by running `python getKey.py --key`
+  - Key is your unique account-key to the site and must be kept secret.
+As mentioned earlier this key is obtained from the Logentries UI.

   - Location is the name of your host on logentries followed by the name of the log, e.g 'hostname/logname' Running `python getKey.py --register` will set up the following default   `AppEngine/AppEngine.log`